-Once you receive too many points in a given period of time, you will receive a DMV notice indicating your license will be suspended.
-If you do nothing, your license will surely be suspended, usually for up to three months.
-But you have a right to a negligent operator DMV suspension hearing to contest the suspension of your license.
-This can be intimidating to handle on your own, and if you are not comfortable testifying in a DMV hearing and defending your right to drive, Attorney Paul J. Denni is an experienced traffic defense attorney who can defend your right to drive in your DMV hearing.
+However, you have a right to a negligent operator DMV suspension hearing to contest the suspension of your license.
+This can be intimidating to handle on your own, and if you are not comfortable testifying in a DMV hearing and defending your right to drive, you can contact me for assistance below.

 What Are My Defenses in a Negligent Operator DMV Hearing?

 Every driver’s situation is a little bit different.
 The rules are slightly different if you are a commercial driver or if you have a Class “C” license, but generally, license suspension defenses include: